yixiao1/mcv-m5/README.md

 - [x] (a) Run the provided code
           - Analysis the dataset
           - Accuracy of train and test set
-          - Evaluate different techniques in the configuration file such as: crop vs. resize; normalization; bagging
+          - Evaluate different techniques in the configuration file such as: crop vs. resize; division std normalization; ImageNet normalization
           - Transfer learning to Belgium traffic signs dataset (both transfer and from scratch)
           - Understand the code
 - [x] (b) Train the VGG16 network on a different dataset(KITTI)